-- (28) The third phase of the curriculum lifecycle is Course Review where every VET course, explicit unit and/or VTP is subjected to an annual TAS Review. - (29) TAS Reviews may result in amendments and/or discontinuation of VET courses, explicit units and/or VTPs. - (30) There are two amendment workflows for minor and major amendments. - a.
-Minor and major amendments must consider and minimise the potential impact on students and across courses. - (31) A minor amendment involves amendments that do not involve substantial change and include: - a. changing delivery location to an existing NT location already known by ASQA; - b. adding and removing elective units in student cohort plans (including unnamed electives on scope); - c. adding a unit for credit transfer - d. changing VET lecturer names - e. changing descriptions of training and assessment; and - f. correcting minor errors and typos. - (32) Minor amendments to a VET course, explicit unit and/or VTP are submitted through the CMS and approved by the VET Team Leader. - (33) A major amendment to a VET course, explicit unit and/or VTP involves amendments that involve a significant change such as adding: - a. a new permanent delivery location in NT not known to ASQA; - b. delivery locations interstate and offshore; - c. an unnamed elective not on scope; - d. an international onshore or offshore student cohort; - e. any amount of online delivery, where there has previously been no online delivery; - f. or changing Third Party arrangements or providers; and - g. a course to the NT Apprenticeship and Traineeship database.
+(32) The third phase of the curriculum lifecycle is Course Review where every VET course, explicit unit and/or VTP is subjected to an annual TAS Review.

+(33) TAS Reviews may result in amendments and/or discontinuation of VET courses, explicit units and/or VTPs.

+(34) There are two amendment workflows for minor and major amendments.

+- a.
+Minor and major amendments must consider and minimise the potential impact on students and across courses. - (35) A minor amendment involves amendments that do not involve substantial change and include: - a. changing delivery location to an existing NT location already known by ASQA; - b. adding and removing elective units in student cohort plans (including unnamed electives on scope); - c. adding a unit for credit transfer - d. changing VET lecturer names - e. changing descriptions of training; and - f. correcting minor errors and typos.

+(36) Minor amendments to a VET course, explicit unit and/or VTP are submitted through the CMS and approved by the VET Team Leader.

+(37) A major amendment to a VET course, explicit unit and/or VTP involves amendments that involve a significant change such as adding:

+- a. changing assessment tools or assessment practices; - b. adding elective units, including unnamed electives in student cohort plans that have new assessment tools and practices not previously pre-validated; - c. a new permanent delivery location in NT not known to ASQA; - d. delivery locations interstate and offshore; - e. an unnamed elective not on scope; - f. an international onshore or offshore student cohort; - g. any amount of online delivery, where there has previously been no online delivery; - h. or changing Third Party arrangements or providers; and - i. a course to the NT Apprenticeship and Traineeship database.

+(38) Any major amendment, to the assessment tools or practices must be submitted to the VET Assessment Panel for review and approval before submission to the TAFE LTC and/or APC.

-- (34) Major amendments to VET courses are submitted through the CMS and approved by the TAFE Learning and Teaching Committee and submitted to the Academic Programs Committee for final approval before any notifications are made to ASQA and/or CRICOS and or NT Apprenticeship Board. - (35) Proposals for removal of scope are submitted through the CMS with a teach out plan, and approved by the TAFE Learning and Teaching Committee, then submitted for approval to the Pro Vice-Chancellor and Chief Executive CDU TAFE and Academic Programs Committee before a request is made to ASQA to remove from scope.
+(39) Major amendments to VET courses are submitted through the CMS, approved by the TAFE Learning and Teaching Committee, and submitted to the Academic Programs Committee for final approval before any notifications are made to ASQA and/or CRICOS and or NT Apprenticeship Board.

+(40) Proposals for removal of scope are submitted through the CMS with a teach out plan, and approved by the TAFE Learning and Teaching Committee, then submitted for approval to the Pro Vice-Chancellor and Chief Executive CDU TAFE and Academic Programs Committee before a request is made to ASQA to remove from scope.
 However, the Vice-Chancellor may initiate and approve course discontinuation without the approval of the Pro Vice-Chancellor and Chief Executive CDU TAFE.